-Duke obstetricians and obstetrics specialists provide care to women in all stages of childbearing: hoping to become pregnant, pregnant, and in the postpartum period.
+Duke obstetricians and obstetrics specialists provide care to people in all stages of childbearing: when hoping to become pregnant, pregnant, and in the postpartum period.
 Our highly skilled experts are trained to provide the safest, most advanced obstetrical care whether your pregnancy is routine or you are at high risk for complications.

 Routine Pregnancy Planning and Prenatal Care

 Your OB Appointments

-Many women use a home pregnancy test to learn they are pregnant four to six weeks after conception.
+Many people use a home pregnancy test to learn they are pregnant four to six weeks after conception.
 You will be seen for your first OB appointment during the first trimester of your pregnancy.
 You’ll see one of our obstetricians, certified nurse-midwives, or nurse practitioners regularly until the 28th week.
 We’ll perform routine prenatal testing in our offices to monitor your baby’s growth and your overall health.
 Later in the pregnancy, you will be seen more frequently.
 You will be seen weekly during the last month of your pregnancy.

 Why You See Each OB at the Clinic You Choose

 During your pregnancy, your monthly appointments will be with different OB providers at our practice.
 Our providers perform deliveries on a rotating basis, so meeting each of our providers during your pregnancy ensures you'll be comfortable with the obstetrician who delivers your baby.

-Certified Midwives at Duke Health OB-GYN Clinics and Hospitals
+Certified Nurse-Midwives at Duke Health OB-GYN Clinics and Hospitals

 Our certified nurse-midwives are experts in routine labor and birth, and support you, your baby, and your family during postpartum recovery.
-They can part of your care team at these practices:
+They can be part of your care team at these practices:

-- Duke Women's Health Heritage in Wake Forest
+- Duke Women's Health Green Level in Cary

 - Durham Obstetrics and Gynecology South Durham